Services in Evo Hiking Area

 - Käenpesä is a lean-to shelter for up to ten persons that is available on reservation.
 It is located alongside Lake Ylinen Rautjärvi in the Evo Camping Centre near the place for swimming.
 The shelter has a fireplace that can be used even when forest fire warnings are in effect.
 There is a dry toilet next to the shelter.
 Reservations: Metsähallitus Customer Service, sisasuomi(at)metsa.fi, tel. int. +358 206 39 5270.

-Mustajärvi Rental Hut 6 persons.
+Mustajärvi Croft Rental Hut 6 persons.
 Equipment: Wood-heated stove, an electric cooker and oven, a refrigerator, electric lighting, beds, mattresses, covers and pillows.
 There is a dry toilet, well, woodshed and sauna in the yard.
-Mustajärvi rental hut is used by cattle shepherds from 3 June to 27 August 2019.
+Mustajärvi Croft rental hut is used by cattle shepherds from 28 May to 27 August 2021.
 Information and reservations from Metsähallitus Customer Service: sisasuomi(at)metsa.fi, tel. int. +358 206 39 5270.

 - Onnin maja Rental Hut 4 persons.
 Equipment: Wood-heated stove, candle and paraffin lamp lighting, gas cooker, tableware for 12.
 Water from the well.
 The well at Onnin maja is not in use!
 Water in this well is not drinkable.
 Outdoor toilet, shed and campfire site.
 Swimming possibility in the lake, by the sauna.
 The beach is gently sloping by the dock.
 Term of lease 1.4.-30.11.
+Onnin maja rental hut is used by cattle shepherds from 18 June to 5 August 2021.
 Information and reservations from Metsähallitus Customer Service: sisasuomi(at)metsa.fi, tel. int. +358 206 39 5270.

 - Evon luonto